MacKenzie Scott donates $8M to South Texas ISD - NewsBreak

 MERCEDES, Texas ( ValleyCentral ) — Billionaire philanthropist MacKenzie Scott continues to bless Rio Grande Valley schools with millions of dollars in donations.

 On Friday, South Texas Independent School District announced they received an $8 million donation from Scott.
-The donation is the largest in the district’s history, officials said.Two Central Texas schools reprimanded by UIL
+The donation is the largest in the district’s history, officials said.‘Big day’ as UTRGV football means housing growth, student recruitment

 The funds provided are not tied to any specific purpose but may be used in the way the district sees fit, said the district’s media release.